Carlock Public Library District Mission Statement

 Our Library Staff

 The Library has an excellent history of service from its staff.
 Barbara Welch was the first librarian and worked out of the one room library in Carlock Elementary School.
 Barb resigned in July 1979 and Char Proctor became the new librarian.
 In 1985, Linda Spencer took over the administrative duties of the library with Char Proctor as consultant.
 Jane Randall worked as a library assistant from 1980 to 1985.
 She returned in June 2004 as Assistant Librarian.
 She retired from this position in 2011.
 Peg Hayden served as Director from 1989 to 1990 and Linda Spencer was named Director in 1990.
 She retired from this position in 2017.
-Denise Litwiller joined the staff as Director in May of 2017 (she is also our Toddler Time Leader).
+Denise Litwiller joined the staff as Director in May of 2017 (she was also our Toddler Time Leader).
 She retired from this position in 2021.
 Christie Lau joined the staff as Director on July 1, 2021.
 Leanne Welch joined the staff as library assistant in 1997.
 In 2015, she became the Assistant Librarian.
-Kim Buruninga is our Preschool Story Hour leader.
-Dawn Neblock leads our Summer Reading Program Eric Larson and Nola Marquardt are current staff members.
+Dawn Neblock leads our Summer Reading Program Eric Larson and Linda Spencer are current staff members.

 Other people who have contributed as staff members over the years have been: Eunice Gigstead, Dawn McNair, Jessica Randall, Sandy Schwoerer, Melissa Reiss, Sheri Stephens, Veronica Inselmann, Gina Aberle, and Erin Welch.
 Student helpers have included Sheila Petty, Kori Suhr, and Natalie Melzer.